 - Help your sellers.
-Because you'll be using one account, you'll need to handle any questions that your individual sellers have about Shopping ads.
+Because you'll be using one account, you'll need to handle any questions that your individual sellers have.

 - Comply with Shopping ads policies.
-All products in each of your sub-accounts must comply with the Shopping policies.
-Otherwise, sub-accounts or even your entire account could be deactivated.
+All products in each of your sub-accounts must comply with Shopping policies.
+Otherwise, sub-accounts or your entire account could be deactivated

 - Avoid duplicate products.
-Make sure that you don't submit the same products for the same seller account.
-You're allowed to submit the same products only if they're from different sellers with different seller accounts.
+Make sure you don't submit the same products for the same seller.
+You're allowed to submit the same products only if they're from different sellers.

 Keep in mindGoogle reserves the right to deactivate sub-accounts of individual marketplace sellers.
 Learn more about Item disapprovals for policy violations